 Seattle Times NFL mock draft: Will Jacob Eason go in the first round?
 Who will the Seahawks pick?
-Times staffers make their calls

 Condotta’s pick: S Xavier McKinney, Alabama.

-Comment: The Eagles are starting over at their safety spot after releasing veteran Malcolm Jenkins last month.
+Comment: The Eagles are starting over at a safety spot after releasing veteran Malcolm Jenkins last month.
 McKinney can play either safety spot and in the slot, the kind of versatility more valuable than ever in today’s NFL.

 Calkins’ pick: WR Justin Jefferson, LSU.